kyma-project/busola/docs/extensibility/display-widgets.md

 ### Table

 Table widgets display array data as rows of a table instead of free-standing components.
-The `children` parameter defines the column renderers to use.
-Similar to the `list` section of the config map, only inline widgets should be used as children.
+The `children` parameter defines the values to used to render the columns.
+Similar to the `list` section of the Config Map, only inline widgets should be used as children.

 #### Example